theonejonahgold/browser-technologies-2021/README.md

 ## Chosen browsers

+- Safari 14 on macOS Big Sur 11.2.3
+- Chrome 89 on macOS Big Sur 11.2.3
-- Safari
+- Safari 14 on iPhone with iOS 14.4.1
-- Firefox
+- Firefox 80.1.1 on Google Pixel 5 with Android 11
-- Die ene exclusieve browser

 <!-- Add a nice poster image here at the end of the week, showing off your shiny frontend 📸 -->